roadtocode4u/spaceship/docs/icp/91-css/91-css.md

 </details>

-> 8. What is border style in CSS and which properties are included in it?

 <details>
-  <summary>👁 Show Answer</summary>
+  <summary>8.
+What is border style in CSS and which properties are included in it?</summary>
   <p>

 A border is a decorative or structural element that can be added to HTML elements to visually separate them from other elements.
 It is a line that surrounds the content of an element and can be customized in terms of color, width, and style.